buildbotics/buildbotics-ui/learn/Lessons/HersheyText_Lesson1/TPL_HersheyText_Tut1.md

 ```

 ##Step 5 - Cut the paths
 First, we must prepare an object to be used as the argument for cutter.cutPath().
 We do this by creating the pathToCut object and setting the rapid movement height (safeHeight) to 3 mm and the cutting depth (depth) to 6 mm.
-Then we repeated assign each path in the line.paths property to the pathToCut.path property and call cutter.cutPath.
+Then we repeatedly assign each path in the line.paths property to the pathToCut.path property and call cutter.cutPath.
 Cutter is an object that was created in line 4 and it contains the cutPath method.

 Add the following four lines of code in your text editor.